 The church accepts the Scriptures as the revealed Will of God, the all-sufficient rule of faith and practice, and for the purpose of maintaining general unity, adopts these Statements of Fundamental Truths and Doctrine.

-(b) The Evidences of Salvation.
-The inward evidence, to the believer of his salvation, is the direct witness of the Spirit (Romans 8:16).
-The outward evidence to all men is a life of righteousness and true holiness.
+WHAT’S NEXT?: When we give our hearts and lives to Jesus, His Spirit lives inside of us (Romans 8:16).
+The role of the Holy Spirit is to counsel and convict us toward a life of righteousness and holiness as a natural response to the depths of God’s love for us.
 “And this is His commandment, that we believe in the name of His Son Jesus Christ, and love one another, just as He commanded us” (1 John 3:23).

-(c) Faith and Works.
-Salvation is by Faith in Jesus Christ and not by human works; however, our works will determine the rewards in eternity (Romans 10:9-10; Ephesians 2:8-9; Titus 3:5-7; Romans 14:20-21; and II Cor.
+FAITH & WORKS: Salvation occurs only through Jesus Christ and merely through effort.
+Paired with faith, our works will determine our rewards in eternity (Romans 10:9-10; Ephesians 2:8-9; Titus 3:5-7; Romans 14:20-21; and II Cor.
 5:10).

-Blessed Hope: Jesus is coming again to gather all His Saints to Heaven (I Cor.
+HOPE: Jesus is coming again to gather all His Saints to Heaven (I Cor.
 15:51-52; I Thess.4:16-17 and II Thess.
 2:1).

-The Millennial Reign of Jesus: The return of our Lord Jesus Christ with His Saints from Heaven to rule and reign for one thousand years on the earth as the Scriptures promised (Romans 11:25-27; II Thess.
+RETURN OF JESUS: Jesus Christ will return with His Saints from Heaven to rule and reign for one thousand years on the earth as the Scriptures promised (Romans 11:25-27; II Thess.
 1:7; Rev. 19:11-16; 20:1-7).
-After this, there shall be a new heaven and a new earth (Rev.21).
+After this, there will be a new heaven and a new earth (Rev.21).